Elections Act 2022: Criticism

-The government's argument that public concern about vote fraud (with two-thirds of voters reporting concern about the phenomenon) necessitated the introduction of identification to reduce concern was criticised by the Public Administration and Constitutional Affairs Committee on the grounds that public perception of electoral integrity tends exaggerate the extent of the issue.
+The government's argument that voter ID should be introduced to lessen public concern about vote fraud (with two-thirds of voters reporting concern about such fraud) was criticised by the Public Administration and Constitutional Affairs Committee on the grounds that the public tends to exaggerate the problem.
+Data from the Electoral Commission showed that of the 1,462 cases of alleged electoral fraud reported to police between 2019 and 2023, only 10 led to convictions, and the police issued 4 cautions.

-Bob Kerslake, former Head of the Home Civil Service, has claimed the changes to mayoral and police elections are motivated by a perceived advantage the Conservatives have under first-past-the-post due to vote splitting.
+Bob Kerslake, former Head of the Home Civil Service, claimed the changes to mayoral and police elections were motivated by a perceived advantage the Conservatives have under first-past-the-post due to vote splitting.
 Kerslake noted that of the past ten metro mayors, only two have been Conservative.

 The Electoral Commissioners wrote to government ministers urging for the independence of the commission to be retained.
 The letter said "it is our firm and shared view that [...] enabling the government to guide the work of the commission is inconsistent with the role that an independent electoral commission plays in a healthy democracy".
 It added that "the Statement has no precedent in the accountability arrangements of electoral commissions in other comparable democracies, such as Canada, Australia or New Zealand."

+Following the passing of the act law firm Mishcon de Reya said that the Strategy and Policy Statement "has created the potential for existing and future Governments to enhance its electoral prospects".

+Impact

+In an effort to prevent the disenfranchisement of student voters, the National Union of Students partnered with CitizenCard to offer a free card with the PASS hologram to students and young people.
+Cards with the PASS hologram are accepted as a form of voter ID, but many other identification cards held by students and young people, such as Oyster 18+ cards and student cards issued by universities, are not.